Jordan Matthews: College career

 As a true freshman at Vanderbilt, Matthews had 15 receptions for 181 yards and four touchdowns in 2010.
 As a sophomore in 2011, he had 41 receptions for 778 yards and five touchdowns.
 Matthews was included in the 2012 Biletnikoff Award Watch List.
-As a junior in 2012, Matthews was a first-team All-SEC selection and was named third-team All-America by Phil Steele and CBSSportsline.
+As a junior in 2012, Matthews was a first-team All-Southeastern Conference (SEC) selection and was named third-team All-American by Phil Steele and CBS SportsLine.com.
 He finished the season with 94 receptions for 1,323 yards and eight touchdowns.

 Matthews was included on the 2013 Maxwell Award Watch List and the 2013 CFPA Wide Receiver Trophy Watch List.
 As a senior in 2013, Matthews was again a first-team All-SEC selection.
 He would also be named a first-team All-American by USA Today, Athlon, CBS Sports, Sports Illustrated, and the Associated Press.
 During the season, he set the all-time SEC record for career receptions and career receiving yards.
 Matthews also was a semi-finalist for the Biletnikoff Award and won the 2013 CFPA Elite Wide Receiver Trophy.
 On November 16, 2013, Matthews was named SEC Offensive Player of the Week.
 In his final college game, he was the MVP of the 2014 BBVA Compass Bowl after recording five receptions for 143 yards and two touchdowns.
 He finished the season with 112 receptions for 1,477 yards and seven touchdowns.
 Matthews' 112 receptions in 2013 set the SEC record for most receptions in a single season.
 Amari Cooper broke this record a year later with 124 receptions.

 For his collegiate career, Matthews had 262 receptions for 3,759 yards, both marks serving as both SEC and school records.
 His 24 career touchdowns are also the best in school history.

 Matthews graduated from Vanderbilt with a degree in economics.

 Professional career

-2014 NFL Draft
+Philadelphia Eagles (first stint)

-The Philadelphia Eagles drafted Matthews in the second round of the 2014 NFL Draft with the 42nd overall pick.
+The Philadelphia Eagles selected Matthews in the second round of the 2014 NFL draft with the 42nd overall pick.
 The Eagles traded up 12 spots in order to draft him.

-Philadelphia Eagles

-2014 season

-On May 27, 2014, Matthews signed with the team for a four-year deal.
+On May 27, 2014, he signed with the team for a four-year deal.
 He scored his first and second career touchdowns in a Week 3 matchup against the Washington Redskins.
 In a Monday Night Football matchup in Week 10, he caught 7 passes for 138 yards and two touchdowns against the Carolina Panthers.
 He finished the season with 67 catches for 872 yards and eight touchdowns.